 Double direction thrust ball bearings

-Double direction thrust ball bearings consist of a shaft washer, two seating washers, and two ball complements.
+Double direction axial-deep groove ball bearings consist of a shaft washer, two seating washers, and two ball complements.
 These bearings can withstand axial forces from two directions and guide the shaft to both sides.
 We deliver double direction thrust ball bearings (522, 523, 524, 542, 543 and 544 series) upon request.

 The standard manufacturing of SLF thrust ball bearings uses steel plate cages.
 The exception is large-sized thrust ball bearings, which are equipped with brass solid cages (designation suffix: MP).